Creative Ways to Give Thanks to Animal Shelters

 - Throw an animal rescue theme party at your home.
 Invite your friends, neighbors, co-workers, local businesses or your church congregation.
 Put together a simple flyer to announce the party and set a ticket price – perhaps just a few dollars to cover your cost of food, beverage and fun.
 Add enough to the ticket price so you'll have a surplus to donate to your local shelter.
 People love to win prizes, so adding gift cards or other inexpensive prizes to your event may encourage even better attendance.
 You can decide whether to raffle the prize, raising yet more money, or find another way to make the award.
 Your only limit in fund-raising is your own creativity.

-- Visit the Animal Rescue Site and click on the “Click here to give – it’s Free” button.
-Working in concert with GreaterGood.org, a 501(c)(3) charitable organization, your click will provide more than one-half bowl of food.
+- Visit the Animal Rescue Site and click on the “Click here to give – it's Free” button.
+Working in concert with GreaterGood.org, a 501(c)(3) charitable organization, your click will provide half a bowl of food.
 Nothing could be easier.
 So click there every day!